-3.9.1 OTDigitChecker
+3.10.2 OTDigitChecker

 This C++ algorithm (from package OTAlgorithms) produces histograms to check the results of the Outer Tracker digitisation.
-The histograms are saved in the OTDIGITCHECKER directory of the Histogram Service output file.
+The histograms are saved in the TRACKING/OTDIGITCHECKER sub-directory of the histogram output file.
 Enabled by default

-3.9.2 TrMonitor
+3.10.3 TrMonitor, TrCreat, TrFitIn

-This C++ algorithm (from package TrAlgorithms) produces histograms to check the results of the track following and track fit.
-The histograms are saved in the TRACKING directory of the Histogram Service output file.
+These C++ algorithms (from package TrAlgorithms) produce histograms to check the results of the track following and track fit.
+The histograms are saved in the TRMONITOR, TRCREAT and TRFITIN sub-directories of TRACKING directory of the histogram output file.
 Enabled by default.